Study for a successful and impactful environmental management career

 Part-time students normally complete individual dissertations in place of the group project.

 The taught programme comprises a structured sequence of modules, each containing a series of lectures and other classroom-based teaching, supplemented by practical work.
 The taught modules are assessed by assignments.
-Each module is taught over one week, usually followed by a week largely free of structured teaching to allow time for more independent learning and reflection.
+Modules are taught during one week of structured teaching, followed by one week of independent learning on the module assignment.

 Course delivery